tolokoban/space-adventure/README.md

     * No texture is used.
 The four pointed star shape is made mathematically.
     * All the stars field animation is fully managed by the GPU.
 No Javascript is used, only GLSL (shading language).
 * __[moon.js](src/mod/moon.js)__: This module deals with the planets.
     * The planet is the Earth.
-Therefore, you can see the sperical mapping of the [texture](src/mod/app/earth.png).
+Therefore, you can see the spherical mapping of the [texture](src/mod/app/earth.png).
     * It can rotate freely on all axis.
-    * It is enlighted to make it look as a real sphere and not just the disk that it really is.
+    * It is enlighten to make it look as a real sphere and not just the disk that it really is.
     * It has a rough surface to test [normals mapping](src/mod/app/moon.png).
     * It becomes orange when hit by the hero.
 The transition between initial colors and orange takes .5 seconds.
 * __[hero.js](src/mod/hero.js)__: The hero is a picture of the [Marvin](https://en.wikipedia.org/wiki/Marvin_(character))'s head.